No one takes the journey alone. We provide multiple opportunities for peer gatherings, one-on-one mentoring and personal growth.

 Our Wellness Centers focus on the individual person and their journey to wellness.
 We do not focus on the person’s mental illness; the focus is on providing education, empowerment, and support to help the person live the best life they choose to live.
 Living-well mentally, emotionally, and physically is what our Wellness Centers are all about.

-Click here to download the fact sheet for SLO Wellness Centers.
+Click here to download the fact sheet for TMHA Wellness Centers.

 Click here to download the Wellness Center Philosophy and Language.